julianburr/slice-or-splice/README.md

-# slice-or-splice
+# Slice or Splice

-Slice or Splice
+`Array.prototype.slice` vs. `Array.prototype.splice`, which one does what?
+Mainly because I always forget it 😅